divyachandramouli/Sample_flaskapp_heroku/README.md

-The goal is to learn to deploy a sample Flask app with a PostgreSQL database on Heroku
+The goal is to learn to deploy a sample Flask app on Heroku